CRITTERS AT BRAZOS BEND STATE PARK (AND ELSEWHERE)--LIZARDS PAGE 1

 back to the door of the water station, and moved back inside.
 I hope he makes it through the winter.

 REMEMBER, I AM A VOLUNTEER AT BRAZOS BEND STATE PARK.
-AS SUCH, I'M AUTHORISED TO HANDLE LIVING THINGS AT THE PARK.
+AS SUCH, I'M AUTHORIZED TO HANDLE LIVING THINGS AT THE PARK.
 BOTHERING, FEEDING, OR OTHERWISE

 INTERFERING WITH THE ANIMALS AT THE PARK IS PROHIBITED.
 PLEASE LEAVE WHAT YOU FIND AT THE PARK ALONE SO THAT OTHER PEOPLE CAN ALSO ENJOY IT.